VeronicaLourens/vero-perfume/README.md

 Vero Perfume application contains total 25 pages including the popup modals.

 All of pages have the same navigation menu and the same footer.
 The dynamic navigatoin menu provides an easy way of browsing all pages with dropdown lists.
-There are Vero Perfume logo image on the top left, a search bar in the middle, account and wishlist and shopping on the right.
+Vero Perfume logo image is on the top left, a search bar in the middle, account and wishlist and shopping cart on the right.

 The search bar provides a quick way of searching for the products.
 The site provides sorting and filtering functionalities on the products page to search for the products.

+The footer contains a mailchimp newsletter subscription form on the left, the Facebook page, contact us and policy clickable links on the right, the copyright and disclaimer on the bottom.

 ## Home Page
 The site's landing page with carousel images to show that the online shop sells perfume.